Independent Custody Visiting Scheme

 Visits to Police Stations

-Independent Custody Visitors, who always visit in pairs, make random and unannounced visits to police stations in their area.
-The timing of visits is a matter entirely for them.
+Independent Custody Visitors always visit in pairs to make random and unannounced visits to police stations in their area, the timing of visits is a matter entirely for them.
 On arrival at the police station they should be admitted immediately to the custody area.
 All visits are conducted under strict rules of confidentiality and detainees do not have to speak to the Independent Custody Visitors.
 After each visit they submit a report to the Office of the Police & Crime Commissioner.
 These reports provide an important source of information on the conditions in which detainees are held.
-This information is analysed and any areas for action identified.
+This information is analysed and any areas for action are identified.

 Reports of visits

-The next reports will be published in early July 2017 after they have been reported to the June meetings of the relevant panel
+The next reports will be published in early November 2018, following the October panel meetings.

-The work of the ICV Scheme is reported to the Commissioner’s Executive Board.
+The work of the ICV Scheme is reported to the Police and Crime Commissioner.
 You can read the latest report by clicking here

 ICVA – The Independent Custody Visiting Association

 ICVA is a national organisation whose objectives include promoting, developing and improving custody visiting.
-ICVA’s website which can be accessed by clicking here contains information of interest to anyone in custody visiting.
+It contains information of interest to anyone regarding custody visiting.